 With just 3 ingredients, this homemade chocolate syrup is a clean eating recipe the whole family will love!
 Use it for chocolate milk, over ice cream, in your coffee, and more!

-We’ve been using this recipe for everything from chocolate milk to homemade mocha coffee for over 20 years and have loved every moment.
+We've been using this homemade chocolate syrup recipe for everything from chocolate milk to homemade mocha coffee, ice cream toppings, and more for over 20 years and have loved every moment.

 This syrup is rich and thick and chemical free!

 Not to mention the cost savings!
 This recipe makes the same amount of syrup as a store bought bottle contains (maybe a little more) and only costs about $0.78 per batch!

 Homemade Chocolate Syrup

 You may think, why bother with homemade chocolate syrup, instead of just buying it from the store?

 Well, first of all, this homemade chocolate syrup really is the best you'll ever taste.
 Plus, it's so easy to make and it has the added benefit of allowing you to control the quality of the ingredients used.

 So grab a pan and whip up a batch!
 Your family will thank you ;-)

 Chocolate Gravy and Biscuits